FAQs Got a question? If you can’t find the answer to your question here, please contact the Pensions Management Team who will be happy to help you.

 Yes, you can make changes to the way your Retirement Account is invested at any time by completing an investment switch form or logging into My Account.

+Yes, investment involves taking risk in the expectation that this will be rewarded over the long-term time frame that applies to a pension.
 You are able to take different levels of risk (using the different funds in the ‘Self Select’ range) and using a low risk fund would make it less likely that your fund would go down in value.
 However, it also reduces the chances of investment markets helping your Retirement Account to grow and it is important to remember the impact inflation can have on the real long-term value of your savings.
+If you don’t feel confident with investment you have the option of using the Default strategy overseen by the Trustees which is designed to be suitable for the needs of most members.

 Lifestyling is the automatic process of switching your Retirement Account from higher-risk funds into lower-risk funds and then finally into funds which provide a platform for the retirement options available to you.
 It takes place gradually through your career as you progress towards your target retirement age.

 This is the age at which you plan to take your FuturePlanner benefits.
 It can be any age after 55.
 It’s really important to tell us your target retirement age so that the gradual de-risking of your Retirement Account matches when you want to retire.
+If you do not choose a target retirement age, the Trustees will assume that you wish to retire at State pension age (or age 65, if later).
+Remember that the target retirement age influences the rate at which risk is lowered – so the earlier the age you choose, the lower the risk you will be taking.

 You can find more information about the types of investment you are able to choose here.
 Neither Leonardo nor the Trustees are permitted to give you advice.
 If you need further information and guidance, MoneyHelper is a useful first port of call, or you can find an independent financial adviser local to you at unbiased.co.uk.

 FuturePlanner is a defined contribution pension plan which means that you won’t know exactly how much your pension will be until you retire.
 It depends on the amount of money that is paid into your Retirement Account as contributions along with how your investments have performed.
+Your annual benefit statement will give you an estimate of your prospective pension at retirement or you can use the modellers within your Retirement Account.

 The earliest you can take your benefits in FuturePlanner is 55.
 This minimum age will increase to 57 in April 2028 for members who joined FuturePlanner on or after 4 November 2021.